-A 62-year-old man presented to his general practitioner (family medicine / primary care physician) complaining of haemoptysis.
-Sputum analysis was negative when performed via his general practitioner.
+Presented with hemoptysis.
+Sputum analysis was negative.
 He was referred to the lung outpatient clinic and then proceeded to bronchoscopy, where bronchial brushings were performed and material sent to pathology for cytological examination.
 His smoking status and past history were unknown to pathology.

 Loading Stack -